JerryAgbesi/JerryAgbesi/README.md

 ### Hey there 👋, I'm Jerry Agbesi.
-A Computer Engineering student who loves to explore various continents of the Tech world.
+A Computer Engineering student who loves to explore various sections of the Tech world.
 I'm presently working towards becoming a Unicorn mobile applications Engineer.

 - 🔭 I’m currently working on a Recipe App Using flutter